Sunday 29 December 2019

 Here's the schematic:

-This is an old design and there are some updated versions out there.
-It's very simple but it works very well except that in my build the signal came out inverted.
-This isn't really an issue because it's an audio signal and they sound the same whether inverted or not but my Obsessive Compulsive Disorderly mind wants it coming out the same way it came in so I added a little opamp inverter to the output to set this straight.
-But you could leave IC2 out and tap the output from pin 1 of IC1 but you must use the electrolytic capacitor on the output.
-The output needs to go through a 10µF Electrolytic Capacitor (plus connected to output VCA) because I noticed a 240mV DC offset voltage on the output which I couldn't trim away with the potmeters.
+I put a 10µF Electrolytic Capacitor on the output (plus connected to output VCA) because I noticed a 240mV DC offset voltage on the output which I couldn't trim away with the potmeters.
 This may be due to a slight difference in resistance between the two 220K resistors connected to opamp U1b.
 Make sure you measure those and use two that have the same value resistance.
 In fact all resistors with the same value should be matched because this circuit depends on symmetry.
 The inverted output I mentioned earlier can be fixed by simply switching the + and - inputs to the output opamp.
 I didn't know that when I first built this so I used an extra opamp.
 It works either way through :)

 Use an oscilloscope to set the trimmer potmeters.
 You should be able to measure a DC voltage (before the 10µF cap I mentioned earlier) and, with trimmer R18, trim away as much DC voltage on the output as you can and with the other trimmer R14 you can trim the balance of the signal.
 You set it so the positive part of the wave has the same amplitude as the negative part of the wave, with the zero volt line being the dividing line.
+If you want to use this VCA for Control Voltages then you can't put a capacitor on the output because that will block low frequency signals, which it sees as DC.

 If you are interested in the functions of the transistor pair and the other components in this circuit then here's a link to a blog post that explains it in great detail: -- CLICK HERE --